tisu19021997/TheEnigmaMachine/README.md

 # Components

 ## `Scrambler`
-Basically, a `Scrambler` is capable of encoding a character and forwarding it (right to left) as well as decoding and "backwarding" it (left to right).
+Basically, a `Scrambler` is capable of encrypting a character and forwarding it (right to left) as well as decrypting and "backwarding" it (left to right).
 ### 1. Attributes
 - `flow`: each scrambler has different "dictionary" which it uses to translate one character to another.
 - `offset`: some scrambler like `Rotor` is able to step, so the translation will be changed.
 Taking the offset into account ensures the correctness of the translation.
 - `name`: helpful for printing.
 ### 2. Methods
-  - `foward(char, verbose=1)`: Forward encoding a character using the `flow`.
-Returns the encoded character.
+  - `foward(char, verbose=1)`: Forward encrypting a character using the `flow`.
+Returns the encrypted character.
-  - `backward(char, verbose=1)` Backward encoding a character using the `flow`.
-Return the encoded character.
+  - `backward(char, verbose=1)` Backward encrypting a character using the `flow`.
+Return the encrypted character.

 ## `Rotor`